emtneutrino/races/README.md

 20: Commercial
 21: Trains

-As a convenience, each class of vehicle has been separated into different files.
-Vehicles of class 0 have been placed in `0.txt`.
+As a convenience, each class of vehicle has been separated into different files in the `vehicles/` folder.
+Vehicles of class 0 have been placed in `00.txt`.
+Vehicles of class 1 have been placed in `01.txt`.
 Vehicles of other classes have been placed in similarly named files.
-Each of these files contain vehicles taken from vehicles.txt.
+Each of these files contain vehicles taken from `vehicles.txt`.
 Vehicles that don't seem to be in my version of GTA 5 are in the `uknown.txt` file.

 For example, you may type `/races register 500 4 120 rand mylist.txt 7` to register a race where vehicles will change to randomly selected vehicles from `mylist.txt` that match the 'Super' vehicle class every lap.